Biden’s top 2020 Democratic rivals avoid rush to defend him

 For his part, Biden isn’t changing his campaign script.
 From the beginning, he’s centered his candidacy on the idea that Trump is a uniquely existential threat to the nation’s identity — a contention that has grown in the wake of this week’s revelations.

-“We’ve never seen his likes before holding public office,” Biden told donors Thursday at a Los Angeles fundraiser, where he read portions of the whistleblower report made public earlier in the day.
+“We’ve never seen his likes before holding public office,” Biden told donors Thursday at a fundraiser outside Los Angeles, where he read portions of the whistleblower report made public earlier in the day.

 “This isn’t about me,” Biden said.
 “It’s a tactic that’s used by this president to try to hijack an election, so we do not focus on the issues that matter in our lives.”